So you want to climb Huayna Picchu? Well get ready, because it’s not for the faint of heart!

 Also in general when traveling in Peru it’s good to have toilet paper and soap with you because you never know how equipped the bathrooms are going to be.
 Note, there are no bathrooms on this trail or inside the entire Machu Picchu complex.
 You have to exit to pee, and you get a maximum of 3 entries total with your ticket.

 For those of you wondering how to carry all this, I bought a foldable backpack from HikPro that I purchased just for this trip.
 It’s the #1 rated lightweight backpack on Amazon and I have to say it got the job done.
 It folded up really small before and after so it’s not a burden on my carry-on, held all my necessities and had cushioning on the straps so it was comfortable to walk with.
-I didn’t receive it for free or anything, just really liked the pack.
+I didn’t receive it for free or anything, just really liked the backpack.

 Pace yourself.
 This is not a race, it’s a marathon.
 While more experienced hikers may breeze through this, I strongly recommend taking your tip, going at your own pace and sitting down for breaks and water as needed.
 The only important thing is that you get there in one piece, not get there in record time.